-- Velopment is to be designed to be compatible with and have a satisfactory interface with surrounding residential development. - Development does not have an adverse effect on the amenity enjoyed by residents of surrounding properties. - Development that is of a scale and form of Seniors Housing development responds to the topography of the land within the ideal environmental context and optimises resident amenity.)
+- Provide the second s with surrounding residential development; - Development does not have an adverse effect on the amenity enjoyed by residents of surrounding properties. - Development that is of a scale and form of Seniors Housing development responds to the topography of the land within the ideal environmental context and optimises resident amenity.